Grammatophyllum speciosum: Description

-Each raceme can grow to a height of 3m, bearing up to eighty flowers, each 10 cm wide.
-The flowers are yellow colored with maroon or dark red spots.
-These flowers are remarkable, since the lowest flowers have no lip and these flowers function as osmophores for the entire inflorescence and continue to emit chemical scent to attract pollinators as flowers open in succession.
+Each raceme can grow to a height of 3 m, bearing up to 80 flowers, each 10 cm wide.
+The flowers are yellow with maroon or dark red spots.
+These flowers are unusual, since the lowest flowers have no lip and these flowers function as osmophores for the entire inflorescence and continue to emit chemical scent to attract pollinators as flowers open in succession.
 It blooms only once every two to four years.
 This orchid can, however, remain in bloom for up to two months.
 Each individual flower can remain fresh for as long as six weeks.
 In addition, this plant has been found to have potential medicinal benefits; for example one research article by Harikarnpakdee and Chowjarean found it specifically aided in wound healing in humans.